By Ochieng’ Ogodo

 Hatcher noted at the release of the report that despite the clear potential for bloodshed, “local land rights are being repeatedly and tragically ignored during an astonishing buying spree across Africa.”

 The review found that the majority of 1.4 billion hectares of rural land, including forests, rangelands or marshlands, are claimed by states, but held in common by communities, affecting “a minimum” of 428 million of the rural poor in sub-Saharan Africa.
-“Every corner of every state has a customary owner,” International land rights specialist Liz Alden Wily said
+“Every corner of every state has a customary owner,” International land rights specialist Liz Alden Wily said.

 RRI brought together experts to release new findings on land tenure and investor risk worldwide, and to explore the land conflicts that have fractured Liberia and South Sudan.
 Aggravating the unrest in both countries were unilateral government decisions to sell off resources held on community lands.